Want to quickly distinguish yourself from job-hunting competition on LinkedIn?

 Top BA Economics Graduate, U of Michigan.
 Poised for financial services, data analysis…

 Marketing & promotions are my forte!
 With a Northwestern BA, I offer branding, social media, …

-Add keywords at the beginning of your About/Summary.
+Add job-specific keywords at the beginning of your LinkedIn Summary.

 Here’s a secret: keywords count more strongly in nearly any field when they are placed first.